ladybirdweb/faveo-helpdesk-docker-v2/Readme.md

 Run the script "faveo-run.sh" with sudo privilege by passing the necessary arguments.

 Note: You should have a Valid domain name pointing to your public IP.
-Since this domainname is used to obtain SSL Certificates from Let's Encrypt CA and the Email is used for the same process.The license code and Order Number can be obtained from your Faveo Helpdesk Billing portal, make sure not to include the '#' character in the Order Number.
+Since this domain name is used to obtain SSL certificates from Let's Encrypt CA and the Email is used for the same process.
+The license code and Order Number can be obtained from your Faveo Helpdesk Billing portal, make sure not to include the '#' character in the Order Number.

 Usage:
 ```sh